veertuinc/anka-docs/anka-virtualization-cli/getting-started/creating-vms.md

 ### VM Templates

 Once a VM has been tagged, it becomes a "VM Template".
 The VM template & tag's state cannot be permanently modified unless you create a new tag, post-changes.
 This is very reminiscent of how `git commit` works.
-You can execute commands and modify the state of the VM after tagging it, but it will not save the changes to the existing template + tag.
+You can execute commands and modify the state of the VM after tagging it, but it will not save the changes until you create a new tag.
 This is important to consider when using the [Anka Build Cloud Registry]({{< relref "anka-build-cloud/_index.md" >}}) since it will only push the state of the VM when the tag was created, not after.

 In summary, when cloning a tagged VM you have two options:

-1. Clone from the current VM state, regardless of the state when it was tagged (`anka clone {source} {clone}`).
+1. Shallow Clone from the current VM state, regardless of the state when it was tagged (`anka clone {source} {clone}`).
-2. Clone the state of a VM template & tag by targeting the tag by name (`anka clone --tag {tagName} {source} {clone}`), regardless of what has been done to it since tagging.
+2. Shallow Clone the state of a VM template & tag by targeting the tag by name (`anka clone --tag {tagName} {source} {clone}`), regardless of what has been done to it since tagging.

 {{< hint info >}}
 Clones are not automatically tagged.